benjamincrozat/legacy-blog/posts/17-seo-case-study.md

 ![Illustration of a rocket.](https://res.cloudinary.com/benjamin-crozat/image/upload/dpr_auto,f_auto,q_auto,w_auto/v1666719094/benjamincrozat.com/rocket_xv9mlh.png)

-Here's a case study example for benjamincrozat.com, my blog about programming with PHP and Laravel.
+Here's a case study example for [benjamincrozat.com](https://benjamincrozat.com), my blog about programming with PHP and Laravel.

 Since I started it in September 2022, **clicks on Google increased by 710%**.

 I'm doing web development for a living, not SEO.
-But I'm a fast learner and I like to learn by doing.
-In this article, you'll also learn about everything I did to rank my blog as high as possible with as many keywords as possible.
+But I'm a fast learner and like to learn by doing.
+In this article, you'll also learn about everything I did to rank my blog as high as possible with many keywords.

 ![Screenshot of the growth.](https://res.cloudinary.com/benjamin-crozat/image/upload/dpr_auto,f_auto,q_auto,w_auto/v1666719321/benjamincrozat.com/Screenshot_2022-10-25_at_19.35.05_yn8slo.png)